Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     S3 buckets are created inside regions.
 Objects are stored in a bucket, which is similar to a directory or folder in your computer.
 When you store  an object in a bucket, the combination of a bucket name, key, and version ID uniquely identifies the object  so that you can interact with that object.

 +   ####    Active and archive storage

+    Object storage can be classified by how often you must access your data.
+The two broad categories are active storage and archive storage.

+    Active storage is for the data you use all the time.
+It also includes data that you access less frequently, but itis important that data can be accessed quickly.
+Examplesare files for a static website or backups.

+    Archive storage is for data that you rarely access but must be maintained.
+Examples could include data for compliance or business continuity operations.